Break My Heart (Dua Lipa song): Writing and production

 "Break My Heart" was written, tracked and produced in one night.
 Watt recalled that the collaborators were "on fire" and "nailed it" while also mentioning that Lipa "such a confident place" and she "brought it on another level".
 While listening back to the song, Lipa and her collaborators noticed a similarity between the song and "Need You Tonight" (1987) by Australian rock band INXS.
 The collaborators did not want to get sued, so band members Andrew Farriss and Michael Hutchence were credited as writers and INXS were given a publishing credit.
 Lipa admired this situation as it "brought nostalgia even more to the forefront" of the album.
 Farriss later expressed his appreciation for Lipa for asking for permission to use the interpolation while saying it is "kind of bizarre" to hear Lipa interpret it in that way.
 "Break My Heart" was recorded and tracked at Gold Tooth Music in Beverly Hills, California and Oddities Studio in London; the vocals were also recorded at the latter location.
 Mark "Spike" Stent mixed the song at the Mixsuite in Los Angeles with Dave Kutch mastering it at the Mastering Palace in New York.
+Chad Smith of the Red Hot Chili Peppers was brought at the suggestion of Watt during the end of the recording session for the purpose of overdubbing live drums.
+Smith recalled that the song was nearly complete by the time that he arrived at the recording studio and included a programmed drum machine part.
+"This was just literally putting drums over a pretty finished track.
+There was some drum machine on it already, but they just wanted that kind of disco-funk thing."